sheshekabob/plants/Eggplant/README.md

        fit="contain">
        {#paragraph21}

-This visual and haptic appeal is more pronounced in the work of <span eid="Q312786">Robert Mapplethorpe</span>, whose creative use of light and formal experimentation is derived from Weston.[^47] Mapplethorpe produced hundreds of nude studies and erotic photographs.
-Eroticism was the guiding thread of his gaze, permeating his portraits of women, men, flowers, and fruit, including a sensuous bunch of grapes and _Eggplant_ (1985).
-Here, a single vegetable lies alone in an unidentified space, whose neutrality is broken by banded light filtered through window blinds.
+Appeals to visual and tactile sense are more pronounced in the work of <span eid="Q312786">Robert Mapplethorpe</span>, who derived his creative use of light and formal experimentation from Weston.[^46] Eroticism was the guiding thread of Mapplethorpe’s gaze, permeating his portraits of women, men, flowers, and fruit. _Eggplant_ (1985) isolates a single fruit in an unidentified space, whose neutrality is broken by banded light filtered through window blinds.
 Marked by sun and shade, the meaty eggplant seems to transform into a body or part of one.
-Its nutritional meaning falls away, and the eggplant can only be consumed as an object of lust in yet another example of its sexualization, and perhaps, its commodification in a hyper-capitalist society.
-The fruit’s curves and crevices stretch our imagination and resemble the curves and crevices of the equally appealing torso that fills _Thomas (Back)_ (1986), a depiction of an African American male model whom Mapplethorpe favored and posed in a similar studio setting.
+As its nutritional meaning falls away, and the eggplant can only be consumed as an object of lust in yet another example of its sexualization, and perhaps, its commodification.
+The fruit’s curves and crevices stretch our imagination and resemble the torso that fills _Thomas (Back)_ (1986), a depiction of an African-American male model whom Mapplethorpe favored and posed in a similar studio setting.
 <param ve-compare curtain
        compare="true"
        url="https://raw.githubusercontent.com/sheshekabob/plants/main/Eggplant/mapplethorpe5.jpg"